Introduction to materialized views

 Materialized views cannot query external tables.

-Only the standard SQL dialect is supported for materialized views.
+Only the Google Standard SQL dialect is supported for materialized views.

 If you delete a base table without first deleting the materialized view, queries over the materialized view fail, as do refreshes.
 If you decide to recreate the base table, you must also recreate the materialized view.